-[&]quot;Sam was committed to metal bending.
+"Sam was committed to metal bending.
 He was extraordinarily intelligent.
-He was highly competitive.
-He had good insight into the industry.
-His business was his life.
-He had all the ingredients to make a success of manufacturing."

-Jim Marcus, partner, Goldman Sachs

-Much of what we know about Sam's take on the dishwasher business we owe to a Harvard research assistant, Michael S. Hunt, who in the early 1970s got the assignment to write about D&M as grist for the renowned business school's teaching mill.
+He was bigbly competitive.
+He bad good insight into the industry.
+His business was bis life.
+He bad all the ingredients to make a success of manufacturing."
+Jim Marcus, partner, Goldman Sachs Much of what we know about Sam's take on the dishwasher business we owe to a Harvard research assistant, Michael S. Hunt, who in the early 1970s got the assignment to write about D&M as grist for the renowned business school's teaching mill.
 No doubt the young Mr. Hunt followed Sam about with clipboard and pencil, recording Mr. R's statements and making notes on how D&M was run.
 D&M was to become a case study on which many a Harvard fellow cut his B-school eyeteeth.
 The case study recounts that Sam Regenstrief came to three conclusions as he surveyed the dishwasher market of the late 1950s.